apache/openserverless/README.md

 - build the cli
 - build the operator image
 - build the runtimes

-TODO: build the system actions and the streamer
+- build accessories (streamer and system api)

 3. Tests